DataRaid/DataRaid.github.io/_posts/2021-03-31-Unit-2-Project.md

 <h3>The largest ecommerce marketplace of Brazil</h3>

 Olist is the largest department store in the Brazilian marketplaces.
-Olist Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
+Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
 Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.
 After a customer purchases the product from Olist Store a seller gets notified to fulfill that order.
 Once the customer receives the product, or the estimated delivery date is due,the customer gets a satisfaction survey by email where he can give a note for the purchase experience and write down some comments.